- December 11, 2018

 "Maytroid" is a single-player erotic platformer game with a good plot and gameplay.
 It features a main heroine with various abilities and moves, as well as melee and ranged weapons.
 The game includes an interconnected world to explore, enemies and bosses that require the use of all abilities, a shop to unlock new skills and pictures, and a gallery of anime beauties.
 The game is described as having a Metroidvania-like map system and ecchi elements.

-- Maytroid offers a fun blend of action platforming and exploration with a variety of abilities and combat options, making gameplay engaging.
+- The game features enjoyable action platforming with tight controls and a variety of abilities, making gameplay engaging.

-- Many players find the controls clunky and unresponsive, leading to frustrating gameplay experiences, especially during platforming sections.
+- The game suffers from clunky controls and inconsistent mechanics, leading to frustrating gameplay experiences, especially during boss fights.

-- The story is often described as confusing and poorly executed, with dialogue that can detract from the overall experience.
+- The story is convoluted and poorly executed, with dialogue that can be confusing and detracts from the pacing of the game.

-- Some reviews mention that the game does not fully deliver on its Metroidvania promises, lacking meaningful exploration and backtracking opportunities.
+- Many players feel that the game does not deliver on its Metroidvania promises, lacking meaningful exploration and backtracking opportunities.

 story